What are the different types of animal spirit guides?

 3. Not every pet has the potential to be your familiar in the widely accepted definition of the term.
 You have to really use your intuition to decide if you have a familiar or not.

-While I do not agree with all the extremely rigid criteria that some witches like Marietta hold familars up to, I do hold a similar belief that a familiar sets itself apart from other pets in your life by connecting to you in a very direct, spiritual level of communication.
+While I do not agree with all the extremely rigid criteria that some witches hold familars up to, I do hold a similar belief that a familiar sets itself apart from other pets in your life by connecting to you in a very direct, spiritual level of communication.

 In a witch and familiar relationship, neither is really the “pet” or the “owner.”
 Its a mutual sense of responsibility that spans across almost every area of your lives together.